texel-org/color/README.md

 ### Accuracy

-All conversions have been tested to approximately equal Colorjs conversions, within a tolerance of 2<sup>-40</sup>.
-If you are aiming for results with higher precision accuracy than this, you should use Colorjs directly.
+All conversions have been tested to approximately equal Colorjs conversions, within a tolerance of 2<sup>-33</sup> (10 decimal places), in some cases it is more accurate than that.

 This library uses [coloraide](https://github.com/facelessuser/coloraide) and its Python tools for computing conversion matrices and OKLab gamut approximations.
-Some matrices have been hard-coded into the script to produce more consistent outputs with Colorjs and the CSS Module 4 Spec, which this library tests against.
+Some matrices have been hard-coded into the script, and rational numbers are used where possible (as [suggested](https://github.com/w3c/csswg-drafts/pull/7320) by [CSS Color Module working draft spec](https://drafts.csswg.org/css-color-4/#color-conversion-code)).

+If you think the matrices or accuracy could be improved, please open a PR.

 ### Benchmarks